jefmenegazzo/jefmenegazzo/README.md

 Hello World.

 My name is Jeferson Menegazzo.
-I am a web and mobile developer, and researcher in the Arttificial Intelligence field.
+I am a web and mobile developer, and researcher in the Artificial Intelligence field.

 <table>
   <tr>